yuetanbupt/SciChart/README.md

 ```
 ### 2. Main Module
 #### 2.1 Chart Question Answering (Proprietary Models)
-Chart question-answering tasks are divided into two major categories: `BasicQA` and `ReaQA`, for which different datasets and large models can be selected for evaluation respectively.
+Chart question-answering tasks are divided into two major categories: `BasicQA` and `ReaQA`, for which different datasets and models can be selected for evaluation respectively.
 ```bash
 python API.py
 ```